ElizabethKopacheva/CET-W2V/index.md

 <p class="caption">Fig. 9.
 Ratio of polarised communities in the network.</p>
 </div>

-### Mean and SD of the sentiment values in the 10 biggest communities
+### Mean, SD and kurtosis of the sentiment values in the 10 biggest communities

 ```r